The case for God is not a case of the God of the gaps

 Many of the principles of human language apply to DNA, the language of life.

-In the primary text on the application of algorithmic information theory to the question of the origin of life, titled Information Theory, Evolution, and The Origin of Life, physicist and information scientist Hubert Yockey explains how many of the principles of human language are also applicable to DNA, the language of life:
+In the primary text on the application of algorithmic information theory to the question of the origin of life, titled Information Theory, Evolution, and The Origin of Life, physicist and information scientist Hubert Yockey explains how many of the principles of human language are also applicable to the genetic code, the language of life:

 Symbolic representation is necessarily the product of a mind.

-At this point, one can almost hear atheists shouting, “Suggesting that DNA is a language is only a metaphor, or a figure of speech!
+At this point, one can almost hear atheists shouting, “Suggesting that the genetic code is a language is only a metaphor, or a figure of speech!
 It is not literally true!”
 But, an entire school of thought in biology called biosemiotics considers language to be a primary lens through which living things must be understood, as Perry Marshall points out in his book Evolution 2.0.
-Marshall elaborates on the scientific reasons why DNA is a language in the most literal, not metaphorical, sense:
+Marshall elaborates on the scientific reasons why the genetic code is a language in the most literal, not metaphorical, sense: